tra38/The-Atheists-Who-Believe-In-God/atheists.md

 Jake Jacobi then explained in depth how the Unblinking Eye is able to break scientific laws from time to time, causing 'miracles'.
 Jake Jacobi declared that the Unblinking Eye strongly supports clear ethical standards that all humans must obey.
 Jake Jacobi concluded his speech by claiming that the government should never interfere with issues of morality; doing so would be a violation of the Unblinking Eye's strict support of free will and local automony.
 Instead, people should be free to behave as they want and desire, and the Unblinking Eye will simply watch and judge.

-The theists started to seriously consider Jake Jacobi's message.
+The theists pretended to listen to Jake Jacobi's message.

 ###Sat Sep 15 2007